 Virus

-My computer has caught a cold
+My computer caught a virus

-Going for a test flight over its chequered landscape (trying not to smash into anything) is an incredible experience.
-The mouse controls are intuitive yet tough to master so that will take time - but stick with it because once you've got the feel of how it handles, there's an amazing game waiting to be enjoyed.
+intuitive.
+Stick with it because once you've got the feel of how it handles, there's an amazing game waiting for you.
 Check out my animation above, I did quite well ;)

 No comments: